 Kids use word tiles to build 10 turkey facts: one sentence on each page.
 After building the sentence, they get to show off their writing skills!

-4. Fun Activity for Ted the Turkey Poem
+1. Ted the Turkey Pocket Chart Poem

 This November poetry center is the type of kindergarten reading station kids WANT to go back to over and over.

 The pocket chart cards feather throughout an area for the kids to build and recite to the class.
 The word cards are part of a set when you purchase the Ted the Turkey Build a Poem.

 To get even more use out of the poem, change it up the following week by personalizing the poem with student names.
 Oh, the turkey trouble the kids come up with.

-5. Turkey Handprint Poem
+2. Turkey Handprint Poem

 This Turkey Handprint Poem is the perfect gift to send home for parents for Thanksgiving.